camba1/gotemp/README.md

 - `redis`: Volumes mounted on the redis container as well as config files (if any)
 - `timescaleDB`: Volumes mounted to the Timescale DB container as well as data initialization scripts
 - `user`: User and authentication service
+- `web`: application web frontend

 Additionally, we have the following files in the root directory as well:

 - `.dockerignore`: Files to be ignored when building service images
 - `.gitignore`: Files to be ignored by git
 - `docker-compose`: Compose file that controls the building of the different services and their dependencies
+- `docker-compose-test`: Override compose file that can be used to test different services with their dependencies
 - `go.mod and go.sum`: Go modules control
 - `main.go`: Not used for services yet
 - `Makefile`: shortcuts to common actions